MediaComem/comem-webdev/subjects/angular/README.md

   Property 'text' is missing in type 'Observable<Joke>'.
 ```

-Use the `subscribe` method of the Observable to be notified when a Joke is emitted on the stream:
+Use the `subscribe` method of the Observable to be notified when a Joke is emitted on the stream in `AppComponent` in `src/app/app.component.ts`:

 ```ts
 addJoke() {